What is cloud security?

 Most cloud providers offer change management protocols and tools you can use to handle change requests, new server provisioning, and more.
 These tools are helpful because they typically include auditing features that allow you to identify any suspicious behavior or a user that deviates from standard protocols.

-Keep an Eye on Traffic with a WAF
+Keep an eye on traffic with a WAF

 With a web application firewall (WAF), you can gain visibility into all traffic that goes into and out of your servers and applications.
-Again, this provides just one more way to detect suspicious behavior or actions and give you a chance to address any potential security issues before they escalate.
+Again, this provides just one more way to detect suspicious behavior or actions and gives you a chance to address any potential security issues before they escalate.